oldmate7000/COVIDmap-nsw/README.md

-# COVIDmap-au
+# COVIDmap-nsw
-A map for COVID in aus
+A map for COVID in nsw